 In the mid-2000s, the emergence of policies aimed at increasing adoption of Electronic Health Records (EHR) and improving patients’ quality of care revealed a need to support safety net healthcare provider organizations in preparing for the anticipated, extensive changes.

-In 2006, the Blue Shield of California Foundation, Kaiser Permanente Southern California Community Benefit, LA Care Health Plan, and the Unihealth Foundation collaborated with leading experts in the fields of quality and process improvement, adult educational theory and health information technology implementation to design the Building Clinic Capacity for Quality (BCCQ) Model.
-BCCQ is a capacity building program that combines trainings, peer-to-peer engagement and individualized coaching.
+In 2006, the Blue Shield of California Foundation, Kaiser Permanente Southern California Community Benefit, L.A.
+Care Health Plan, and the UniHealth Foundation collaborated with leading experts in the fields of quality and process improvement, adult educational theory, and health information technology (HIT) implementation to design an applied learning model for technical assistance services that would increase Southern California safety net clinics’ readiness to implement quality improvement (QI) initiatives supported by HIT.
+This design process yielded the Building Clinic Capacity for Quality (BCCQ) Model, which blends trainings, peer-to-peer engagement and individualized coaching.